 - Code42 only monitors one domain in a Google Workspace account even though multiple domains may exist in that account.
 Code42 monitors only the domain associated with the administrator email address that was used to register the Google Drive or Gmail service.

-- Cloud storage and email service connections are not available in the Code42 federal environment.
+- Incydr Flows are not available in the Code42 federal environment.

 Before you begin

-You can add cloud storage and email service data connections in the Code42 console from Administration > Integrations > Data Connections.
+You can add connections to Salesforce, cloud storage environments, or corporate email services in the Code42 console from Administration > Integrations > Data Connections.

-When you add a cloud storage environment as a data connection, we monitor the service to capture when a user:
+When you add a cloud storage environment as a data connection, we monitor that environment to capture when a user: